tcts-mvcp/loam_velodyne/README.md

 etc.

-If you would like to store original polar coordinate instead of Cartesian one, check polar branch.
+If you would like to store original polar (cylindrical) coordinate instead of Cartesian one, check polar branch.